 Q1: Are mercury thermometers still safe to use?

-While mercury thermometers are highly accurate, they are not recommended due to the toxic nature of mercury.
+While mercury thermometers are highly accurate, they are not recommended due to mercury’s toxicity.
 Modern alternatives, such as alcohol or digital thermometers, are safer and just as reliable.

 Q2: How do I properly calibrate a liquid-in-glass thermometer?

 To calibrate, place the thermometer in ice water (0°C or 32°F) and check that it reads 32°F (0°C).
-If it doesn’t, adjust the thermometer according to the manufacturer’s instructions or replace it if calibration is not possible.
+If it doesn’t, adjust the thermometer per the manufacturer’s instructions, or replace it if calibration isn’t possible.

 Q3: Can I use a liquid-in-glass thermometer in extreme temperatures?